Indian Rebellion of 1857

-The Indian Rebellion of 1857 was a major uprising in India in 1857–58 against the rule of the British East India Company, which functioned as a sovereign power on behalf of the British Crown.
-The rebellion began on 10 May 1857 in the form of a mutiny of sepoys of the company's army in the garrison town of Meerut, 40 mile northeast of Delhi.
-It then erupted into other mutinies and civilian rebellions chiefly in the upper Gangetic plain and central India, (Note: "The 1857 rebellion was by and large confined to northern Indian Gangetic Plain and central India.")
+The Indian Rebellion of 1857 was a major uprising in India in 1857–58 against the rule of the British East India Company, which functioned as a sovereign power, including military forces, on behalf of the British Crown.
+The rebellion began on 10 May 1857 as a mutiny of sepoys of the company's garrison in Meerut, a town 40 mile northeast of Delhi.
+It then erupted into other mutinies and civilian rebellions, chiefly in the upper Gangetic plain and central India, (Note: "The 1857 rebellion was by and large confined to northern Indian Gangetic Plain and central India.")
 (Note: "The revolt was confined to the northern Gangetic plain and central India.") though incidents of revolt also occurred farther north and east.
-(Note: Although the majority of the violence occurred in the northern Indian Gangetic plain and central India, recent scholarship has suggested that the rebellion also reached parts of the east and north.")
+(Note: “Although the majority of the violence occurred in the northern Indian Gangetic plain and central India, recent scholarship has suggested that the rebellion also reached parts of the east and north.")
 The rebellion posed a military threat to British power in that region, (Note: "What distinguished the events of 1857 was their scale and the fact that for a short time they posed a military threat to British dominance in the Ganges Plain.") and was contained only with the rebels' defeat in Gwalior on 20 June 1858.
 On 1 November 1858, the British granted amnesty to all rebels not involved in murder, though they did not declare the hostilities to have formally ended until 8 July 1859.